LukasCollishawM/hard-edging/README.md

 ## Disclaimer

-Yes, we know this is not the most cost‑effective framework in some abstract sense.
+Yes, I know this is not the most cost‑effective framework in some abstract sense.

 Yes, your users' bandwidth and CPU may silently resent you.